 Angkor Hospital for Children’s on-site laboratory strives to be a model for other health care facilities with its strict adherence to international protocols and standards.
 The laboratory staff conduct more than 66,000 diagnostic tests each year to inform our doctors’ treatment plan for each child.

-Angkor Hospital for Children has its own blood bank to ensure that blood transfusions are are able to immediately available for patients who need them.
+Angkor Hospital for Children has its own blood bank to ensure that blood transfusions are able to immediately available for patients who need them.
 The bank relies on blood donations from the public to ensure supplies are maintained.
 Read HERE about how you can support us and donate blood.

 Treatment: Improving Diagnosis and Treatment with Microbiology Laboratory Data